timtiemens/secretshare/Readme.md

-Note on Secret
+Note on the Secret
 -----
 From above, you can see the largest pre-defined prime modulus is 4096 bits, which only allows 512 characters of secret.
-In case it isn't obvious, the best way to use the shared secret is to use the Shamir Secret as the key to a symmetric encryption.
+In case it isn't obvious, the best way to use the shared secret is to use it as the key/pass-phrase for a symmetric encryption.
-See gpg -c (aka gpg --symmetric).
+See gpg -c (aka gpg --symmetric) for an example of symmetric encryption.

-Note on Modulus
+Note on the Modulus
 -----
 Using a shared modulus is ok - the modulus is NOT secret.
 You can use a randomly generated prime modulus if you'd like.